 Thinking about cancer or dealing with cancer risk can be scary or overwhelming, but we believe that receiving information and resources is comforting, empowering, and lifesaving.

 CHEK2 mutations undergo increased screening for breast cancer beginning at age 40.
-Other options, including participating in research studies, may be available to manage risk.
-We recommend consulting with a genetics expert who can assess your personal and family history of cancer, and can help you to determine the best risk-management plan.
+Other options, including participating in detection and prevention research studies, may be available to manage risk.
+If you have tested positive for a CHEK2 mutation, we recommend consulting with a genetics expert who can assess your personal and family history of cancer, and can help you to determine the best risk-management plan.